ArcanePlugins/Treasury/README.md

 If you develop a plugin which will/may have Treasury support please let me know and I can link it here. 🙂

-## 🙋‍♂️ Who made Treasury possible?
+## 🙋‍♂️ Credits

-Please see the [Credits](https://github.com/lokka30/Treasury/wiki/Credits) page. 💙
+Please see the [Credits](https://github.com/lokka30/Treasury/wiki/Credits) page.
+A big thank-you to everyone on this list. 💙

+In addition, thanks to all who have starred this repository, reviewed the resource, and so on.
+Your feedback and appreciation is much appreciated.